Researched by Thomas DeMichelePublished - January 23, 2016 Last Updated - October 2, 2017

 The bottomline: With mass and energy’s relation to “momentum” accounted for (see special relativity), we can safely say that mass and energy are equivalent, but not “exactly the same”, properties of a system that can be considered together as “mass-energy.”
 So mass-energy is mass, kinetic energy, and potential energy considered together.

-- All measures of energy will always be proportional to the constant speed of light, because light is energy (a visible portion of the electromagnetic spectrum).
+All measures of energy will always be proportional to the constant speed of light, because light is energy (what we call “light” a visible portion of the electromagnetic spectrum).

-- Discussions on momentum aside, since mass and energy have equivalence (especially mathematically) we can consider mass and energy together as mass-energy for most purposes.
+Discussions on momentum aside, since mass and energy have equivalence (especially mathematically) we can consider mass and energy (potential and kinetic) together as mass-energy for most purposes.

 These simple facts have many deep meanings.
 Below we will go into detail on each point we made to help clarify exactly how mass-energy equivalence does and doesn’t work.
 Try watching the following videos for a different frame of reference.

 Einstein’s Proof of E=mc².
 Describing mass-energy equivalence and special relativity.
 The PBS video below is better, but this video and the one below are a little less heady.